Unikka/neos-slick/README.md

 }
 ```

-### Disabling / Enabling feature
+### Disabling / enabling features

-The Slide and the Slider element have a few mixins, which you can enable / disable to add / remove a feature.
+The Slide and the Slider element have a few mixins, which you can use to enable/disable and to add/remove a feature.

 #### Example
-If you want to disbale the autoplay option in the backend, you can do this:
+If you want to disable the autoplay option in the backend, you can do this:

 ```yaml
 'Unikka.Slick:Content.Slider':